nilx/ipol_demo/README.txt

   delete locally generated temporary files and thumbnails
 * make lint
   checks the source code quality (it requires the pylint program)

+% Development

+To create a new demo,

+1. copy the `template_demo` folder to a new folder name; this folder name will ne the demo id
+2. in this new folder, customize the class attributes and functions in `__init__.py`
+3. in this new folder, customize the default input files in `data/input`, and update the description of these files in `data/input/index.cfg`
+4. in this new folder, customize the `params.html` and `result.html` templates in the `tmpl` folder
+5. in this new folder, customize the `makefile` and `src` folder
+6. debug, test, debug, release